ez98/CTA-Station/README.md

 # CTA-Station
 Individual Course Project

+(If you're an IIT student trying to cheat youre way out of this project, don't.
+Learn how to code)

 Allows users to manage CTA Stations in Chicago.
 Add/Delete/Modify/Search for Stations.
 Search for nearest station given users location.